MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/setup.md

 ## Installing the core components

-Setting up a designated environment for Approvals Kit is recommended as all users within your organization that need to access the Business Approvals process.
+Setting up a designated environment for Approvals Kit is recommended for all users within your organization that need to access the Business Approvals process.
 Further information on environments is available in [environments overview](/power-platform/admin/environments-overview).
 If you're a business user, creating an environment typically requires a person with administrative access to Power Platform.
 Reach out to your IT department to ask for assistance on environment setup.

 > Note: Approvals Kit uses [solution management capabilities](/power-apps/developer/data-platform/introduction-solutions) of Dataverse to package up all assets.
 To ensure consistency and same experience for every customer, the template is provided as [managed solutions](/power-platform/alm/solution-concepts-alm).
 If you would like to extend this template, you will need to use a separate [unmanaged solution](/power-platform/alm/solution-concepts-alm) layer as you cannot directly modify this template.